TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ### Approach 1: Exponential Expansion + Binary Search (Universal Template)

 **Idea:**
-- âœ” Works when the answer âˆˆ [0, âˆž)
+- ✔ Works when the answer ∈ [0, ∞)
-- âœ” No upper bound known
+- ✔ No upper bound known
-- âœ” Perfect for BSOA (Binary Search on Answer)
+- ✔ Perfect for BSOA (Binary Search on Answer)

 **Steps:**
 - Start with a small range
 - Double the high boundary until you exceed the condition
 - Then apply binary search in the bounded region
-- STEP 1 â€” Find upper bound using exponential expansion
+- STEP 1 — Find upper bound using exponential expansion
   * low = 0
   * high = 1
   * while (isPossible(high) == false)